turbot/guardrails-docs/docs/getting-started/getting-started-aws/observe-aws-activity/index.md

 # Observe AWS Resource Activity

-In this guide, you will learn how Guardrails detects and reacts to events in your AWS account, by creating and modifying an AWS S3 bucket.
+In this guide you will learn how Guardrails detects and reacts to events in your AWS account.
+You will manually create and modify an S3 bucket in your accounbt and explore how to view that activity in the Guardrails' console.

 This is the third guide in the *Getting started with AWS* series.